Choosing The Right POS Kit: A Guide For Retailers

 Software Is Part of The POS Kit!

-Finally, don’t forget that the software capabilities that point of sale companies offer you is part of their POS kit.
+Finally, don’t forget that the software capabilities that point of sale companies offer you are part of their POS kit.
 And, to be honest, not all of the software is built the same.

-KORONA POS has the most powerful and intuitive programs for everything from inventory management to CRM and loyalty, like native stock optimization, fully customizable KPI dashboards, and industry-leading customer history analysis.
+KORONA POS has the most powerful and intuitive programs for everything from inventory management to CRM and loyalty, like native stock optimization, fully customizable KPI dashboards, and industry-leading purchase history analysis.

 KORONA Studio offers actionable insights to power your marketing, merchandising, and promotions.
 And integration capabilities for compliance, cash protection, eCommerce and more make it even more versatile.
 Give us a call today to schedule a completely free demo to build the perfect POS kit for your business.